The Best Picnic Spots in Sydney

 Royal Botanic Gardens

-No list of the best picnic spots in Sydney would be complete without mentioning the iconic Royal Botanic Gardens!
-This tranquil oasis offers a variety of picturesque locations for picnics and garden parties, including the intimate Harbour View Lawn with its large shady fig tree and stunning harbour views, and the Herb Garden and Pavilion, which provides rain coverage for up to 20 people.
-With plenty of space to spread out, you’re free to pop up anywhere you please for groups under 20.
-For larger picnic parties, you can reserve an area in advance.
-The gardens open at 7am each day and close at different times throughout the year, ranging from 5pm in June and July to 7.30pm in October.
+No list of Sydney’s best picnic spots is complete without the Royal Botanic Gardens.
+This tranquil oasis offers plenty of space for picnics and garden parties.
+Try the Harbour View Lawn with its shady fig tree and sweeping harbour views.
+Another great option is the Herb Garden and Pavilion, which provides cover for up to 20 people.
+Small groups can settle anywhere, while larger gatherings can reserve a site in advance.
+The gardens open daily at 7am and close between 5pm and 7.30pm, depending on the season.

 The Office (Manly Harbour)